-• Operations section, double-click an operation, double-click a target, double-click an agent
+Operations section, double-click an operation, double-click a target, double-click an agent

-- check the agent configuration log and view details for each configuration. - transfer files to/from the target device - import/export agent evidence - replace the scout agent with an agent and update the agent's software - display commands run by the agent - display the IP addresses used by the agent to contact the Collector
+- check the agent configuration log and view details for each configuration. - transfer files to/from the target device - import/export agent evidence - replace the scout agent with an actual agent (elite or soldier) and update the agent software - display commands run by the agent - display the IP addresses used by the agent to contact the Collector send the actual agent (elite or soldier) to the scout agent or update the agent software with the last version received from the HackingTeam.

-- 1 RCS menu.
+1 RCS menu.

-- 2 Scroll bar.
+- 2 Scroll bar

-- 3 Window toolbar.
+- Window toolbar.

+Descriptions are provided below: